wachaon/wes/docs/README.en.md

 console.log(contents)
 ```

 ## *chardet*

-I am using some features of <https://github.com/runk/node-chardet> .
-You can improve the accuracy of automatic guessing by increasing the characters specific to the encoding.
+I am using some features from <https://github.com/runk/node-chardet> .
+You can increase the accuracy of auto-guessing by increasing encoding-specific characters.

 ## *JScript*

-If you change the script engine to *Chakra* , you will not be able to use *JScript* -specific *Enumerator* etc. The built-in module *JScript* makes them available.
-However, *Enumerator* returns an *Array* instead of an *Enumerator object* .
+If you change the script engine to *Chakra* , you won't be able to use *JScript* -specific *Enumerator* , etc. The built-in module *JScript* makes them available.
+However, *Enumerator* returns an *Array* , not an *Enumerator object* .

 ```javascript
 const { Enumerator, ActiveXObject } = require('JScript')